DnA-FX/DnA-FX.github.io/projects/glitchcraft/index.md

   text=text
 %}

-Each **GlitchCraft** effect is a controlled experiment in digital signal programming — handcrafted algorithms, warped LFOs, fractured reverbs, and unpredictable feedback loops.
-They're made for those who don't just play — they bend sound to their will.
+Each **GlitchCraft** effect is a hands-on experiment in digital signal processing - our explorations in custom algorithms, warped LFO behaviors, fractured digital reverbs, and unpredictable feedback systems.
+These are for those who see sound not just as something to play, but as something to actively sculpt and transform.

-Whether we're shaping cinematic swells, conjuring bit-crushed doom, or dialing into cybernetic dissonance, **GlitchCraft** gives us the tools to reshape our sonic DnA.
+Whether we're conjuring vast, evolving soundscapes, experimenting with bit-crushed textures, or exploring the chaotic beauty of cybernetic dissonance, **GlitchCraft** provides us with the tools to reshape our sonic DNA in the digital realm.

 {%
   include alert.html
   type="warning"
-  content="Side effects may include broken timelines, recursive reverb hallucinations, and spontaneous inspiration."
+  content="Side effects may include unexpected rhythmic shifts, recursive reverb hallucinations, and a sudden urge to experiment with unconventional sounds."
 %}

 {% include section.html %}

-## Coming Soon
+## Our Digital Explorations (Coming Soon)

+We're currently immersed in developing several digital effect concepts, including:

 {%
   include list.html